palantirnet/the-vagrant/README.md

   * The project web root
   * Enable Solr
   * Enable HTTPS
-  * Make a project-specific copy of the Ansible roles
+  * Make a project-specific copy of the Ansible roles and a copy of the default playbook
+  * OR make a project-specific Ansible playbook to be run _in addition_ to the default playbook
 3. Check in and commit the new Vagrantfile to git

 You can re-run the install script later if you need to change your configuration.